jsdelivrbot/AuthenticationReduxTest/README.md

 ## Serverside
 The framework used in this branch is Koa 2 with async and await keywords for reducing the number of callbacks.
 The data is saved in a Mondo database using Mongoose ORM.

+## Starting the projects
+After installing all the packages, both projects (the client side and the server side) have to be started by running *npm run start* command.